chennin/python-rift-event-tracker/README.md

 Add a little custom text by copying `custom.txt.dist` to `custom.txt` and editing `custom.txt`.
 This text will not be interpreted (must be plain text).
 Or, change the source code as you wish!

-Run the script every minute via cron.
+Run the `events.py` every minute via cron.

 Live version @ http://yaret.uK.to/; much fancier tracker @ http://yaret.uS.to/